Your help is needed!

 - 1990 Marshall Barron*

-Any CDSS member may make recommendations for this award and these may be sent to the Awards Committee at any time.
-By recommending a posthumous candidate those doing so commit to finding someone to be responsible for organizing appropriate recognition.
+Any CDSS member may make recommendations for this award at any time.
+Those recommending a posthumous candidate commit to finding someone to be responsible for organizing appropriate recognition.
 Recognition could be an event or participation in an existing event, a named scholarship, or a dance, music, song or publication in honor of the person.
 Recognition will be planned in coordination with CDSS.

 Criteria for a posthumous award are the same as for the regular Lifetime Contribution Award with one addition, and include: